 Check out our handy setup video we've also made to help guide you through these setup steps!

-First, please ensure you've installed and activated our helper plugin on your WooCommerce store.
-If you haven't installed it yet, it's easy to find in Plugins > Add New in your store - by searching for "Xero" or "MyWorks" (You can also download the .zip file from within your account with us.)
+Next, easily add the MyWorks helper plugin to your WooCommerce store.
+If you haven't installed it yet, it's easy to find in Plugins > Add New in your store admin - by searching for "MyWorks" (You can also download the .zip file from within your account with us.)

 3. Set Default Settings

-Now that you're connected to Xero, it's time to review your settings!
+Now that MyWorks is active, it's time to review your settings!
 Some settings will be automatically set for you!

 4. Map existing data